 A High Income Does Not Automatically Equal Wealth

 Being a physician is far too hard to be poor while doing it.
 The required IQ and work ethic, the late start caused by 10-15 years of low (or even negative) income, the constant liability concerns, and the large amount of care that is simply donated out of the goodness of your heart merit a reasonably high income, which most physicians eventually obtain.
 Earning a high income, however, is not the same as being wealthy, which relates to your net worth.
 The public perception is that doctors are rich, i.e. have a high net worth.
 They deserve to be, but the truth is that far too many of them are not.
+In fact, a 2016 Survey showed that 1 out of 9 physicians in their 60s has a net worth under $500,000 and about 1 out of 4 has a net worth under $1,000,000, despite 30 years of fat doctor paychecks.
 This website will help you turn your high income into a high net worth.
 It won't happen quickly.
 There are no get-rich-quick schemes here.
 But if you manage your financial affairs prudently, you will have a robust lifestyle now free from financial stress, the option to retire or cut back early if you so desire, the ability to help others financially, and a comfortable retirement.